The Vicious Cycle Of Your Memories

 • Learn how to meditate

-• Avoid negative people and resist the urge to “talk about it”
+• Avoid negative people and resist the urge to “talk about it.”

-To tell everyone about your break up is characteristic of the 1st phase, and something that is recommended.
+To tell everyone about your breakup is characteristic of the 1st phase, and something that is recommended.
 But not forever.

-Remember: emotional suffering isn’t something that is imposed upon you from the outside world.
-It is the influence, but the suffering is caused only by yourself.
-It is caused by the way you interpret things in your life.
+Remember: emotional suffering isn't something that is imposed upon you by the outside world.
+It is the influence, but the pain is caused only by yourself.

 Remember that, and choke it off early.